oracle-livelabs/oci/healthcare-innovations/ai-vision/introduction/introduction.md

 *Workshop 1: Common Labs - Introduction Lab to Lab 3*

-These are common labs are required for most of the other labs under this workshop.
+These are common labs that are required for most of the other labs under this workshop.

 * Introduction
     * About the workshop